McShane-type identities for quasifuchsian representations of nonorientable surfaces: Identities for quasifuchsian representations

 \begin{proof} By Proposition~\ref{thm:holomorphicity}, we know that $H(\cdot)$ defines a holomorphic function on $\mathcal{QF}(N)$.
 Moreover, we know that $H\equiv\frac{1}{2}$ on the Fuchsian locus of $\mathcal{QF}(N)$, which is a totally real analytic submanifold of maximal dimension.
-Thus, the identity theorem \cite[Proposition~6.5]{loustau} tells us that $H(\rho)=\frac{1}{2}$ for every $\rho\in\mathcal{QF}(N)$, giving us the desired identity. \end{proof}
+Thus, the identity theorem (see, e.g.: Proposition~6.5 of\cite{loustau}) tells us that $H(\rho)=\frac{1}{2}$ for every $\rho\in\mathcal{QF}(N)$, giving us the desired identity. \end{proof}

-\section{Identity for horo-core annuli}
+\subsection{Identity for horo-core annuli}